One Arm Push Up Progression: One Arm Push Up

 On this level, you will work yourself up to incline push up variants.

-This step will add another level of difficulty to your workouts.
 Incline push ups are a little bit easier than regular push ups on the floor.
 Regular push ups will be something to work on at the next level.

 Knee Push Up